NCAR/esds/posts/2021/esds-update-october-2021.md

 October has been an active month!
 There were a variety of talks, a variety of answered Python questions during office hours, and a Python tutorial!

-Check out the folowing ESDS update for the month of October 2021.
+Check out the following ESDS update for the month of October 2021.

 ## ESDS Forum